Kyriosity/read-write/README+/.net/README+/b.deduced/cs-underused_parts.md

 C# evolves swiftly with regular and rich releases, but not every developer is an early adaptor, and not every team is eager to update the breadwinning production environment.

 However, staying fit with C# is reasonable and feasible.
-Releases of .NET  are stable and, besides new syntax and structures, they bring more performance and security.
+Releases of .NET  are cumulative and stable; besides new syntax and structures, they bring more performance and security.
 Devoted bloggers<sup>👨‍👩‍👧‍👦</sup> greatly help to separate the wheat from the chaff, and IDEs hint at new features.
-CHANGE ICO !

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>👨‍👩‍👧‍👦</sup> <sub>I won't recommend any since this must be a personal experience, selection and a matter of taste.</sub>\
-&nbsp;&nbsp;&nbsp;&nbsp;<sup>🙋‍♂️</sup> <sub>Revaling [CallerArgumentExpressions](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-10.0/caller-argument-expression)<sup>🔗</sup> urged me to rewrite [exception helpers](https://github.com/Kyriosity/use-dev/tree/main/src/TuttiFrutti/AbcExt/Errors).</sub>
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>🙋‍♂️</sup> <sub>Revealing [CallerArgumentExpressions](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-10.0/caller-argument-expression)<sup>🔗</sup> urged me to rewrite [exception helpers](https://github.com/Kyriosity/use-dev/tree/main/src/TuttiFrutti/AbcExt/Errors).</sub>

 ## Predicates and delegates as arguments

 // ToDo: ➡️ move to hints ! ➡️ \
-Are good for parametrization of methods calls but are seldom seen there.
+They are good for the parametrization of methods calls but are seldom seen there.

 ## Multitasking out-of-the-box